radi0sus/cifpal/README.md

 ```
 to open the CIF.
 It gives the following output:

-A table with general informations.
+A table with general information.

 ```
 | compound                   | 1K-kd25                                      |